einsteinly/CAUV_old_software/readme-code.txt

 These also need to be compiled from source: (email the mailing list if you have trouble or need help)

+For new ubunty install!!
+Follow the steps on this website to install ffm-peg first data.cambridgeauv.co.uk/files/deps/libssrcspread-1.0.9.tbz

 OpenCV >= 2.3.1 (http://opencv.willowgarage.com/wiki/InstallGuide)
 libspread       (http://data.cambridgeauv.co.uk/files/deps/spread-src-4.1.0.tbz)
 libssrcspread   (http://data.cambridgeauv.co.uk/files/deps/libssrcspread-1.0.9.tbz)